-

 Webster-Hayne debate.

-Hayne, representing South Carolina, argued that the federal Constitution was a compact among the states, allowing any state to Noneify a federal law it deemed unconstitutional.
-This was part of a states' rights argument that had roots in the Virginia and Kentucky Resolutions of 1798, which posited that states could declare federal acts void within their jurisdictions.
+A debate in the United States between Senator Daniel Webster of Massachusetts and Senator Robert Y. Hayne of South Carolina.
+Hayne, representing South Carolina, argued that the federal Constitution was an arrangement among the states, allowing any state to Noneify a federal law it deemed unconstitutional.
+This was part of a states' rights argument that had roots in the Virginia and Kentucky Resolutions of 1798, which posited that states could declare federal acts void within their jurisdictions. -

 Tariff of 1832